vincode-io/Zavala/docs/_pages/help/Text_Formatting_Philosophy.md

 Since OPML doesn’t support formatting, we use Markdown inside the OPML text fields.
 That allows us to have formatting that is only limited by Markdown’s syntax.

 As of now, we only support the basic Markdown syntax.
-Extensions have been made to Markdown, and we don’t currently have any plans support them.
+Extensions have been made to Markdown, but we don’t currently have any plans support them.

 Markdown supports bold, italics, links, and embedded images.
 It doesn’t support highlighting, strike-through, or [underlining](https://mobile.twitter.com/gruber/status/299372697593462784).